 The Middle East is balmy year-round, but November’s temperatures are best in Oman with an average of 26°C in capital Muscat.
 This safe, stable Middle Eastern country is seriously underrated and often loses out to its more popular neighbour, Dubai.

 Barter for spices and scarves in Muscat’s Muttrah Souk, head into the mountains with a guide to walk breathtaking trails (Jebel Akhdar is fantastic for hiking), or make for the desert to spend a night under the inexplicably starry sky at a luxury campsite.

-Best for… An affordable Asian adventure
+Best November holiday for: An affordable Asian adventure

 November is dry season in Cambodia, so it’s the ideal time for temple-hopping and seaside sunbathing.
 It’s a small country and relatively easy to get around by car, train or bus, so take two weeks to explore its many historic sites, sleepy rural towns and beautiful islands.

 Most visitors beeline for Angkor Wat – part of the world’s most impressive ancient temple complex where hundreds of religious monuments dot an intriguing, forested landscape.
 It’s highly popular at sunrise – so much so the experience can be ruined by jostling selfie sticks and hundreds of snap-happy tourists trying to get the perfect dawn shot.
 Visit at lunchtime while everyone else is picnicking, or in the late afternoon once the heat has died down, for a more relaxing experience.

 Book it: Riviera Travel have an thrilling 16-day Vietnam and Cambodia tour for just £2,289